 Request for Proposal:

-Proposal for the summer 2022 interns is due March 7, 2022.
+Proposal for the 2023 summer interns is due Tuesday, January 31st, 2023.
 Proposal should include a detailed description of the project you’d like an MBA intern to work on for the summer.
 Plan to have the student work full-time for 10 weeks.
-If selected, one of our donors will make a donation to your organization to cover the intern salary at $18/hr.
+If selected, one of our donors will make a donation to your organization to cover the intern salary at $20/hr for a total of $8,000.

 Criteria for Eligibility for Internship for Credit Program: